abhinandshibu/StopUnderThinking/README.md

 # StopUnderThinking

-A web application to be used for journaling and notetaking.
+A web application to be used for journaling and note-taking.